nnn1590/icons/33b5e5f751a5u1f61c/README.md

 U+1F61C emoji is from noto-emoji@v2015-09-29-license-apache

+These modifications are by NNN1590:
-Changed to white-outlined with grow
+* Changed to white-outlined with grow

 Original: https://raw.githubusercontent.com/googlefonts/noto-emoji/v2015-09-29-license-apache/svg/emoji_u1f61c.svg